JElchison/GenericMakefile/README.md

 ## Features
 * Automatically finds and compiles all source files within the source directory.
 * Compiles most recently modified files first, to hopefully find problems earlier.
-* Automatically generates dependecies as files are compiled, ensuring that files are correctly recompiled when dependecies have updated.
+* Automatically generates dependencies as files are compiled, ensuring that files are correctly recompiled when dependencies have updated.
 * Includes configurations for normal (release) build and debug build suitable for GDB debugging.
 * Times the compilation of each file and the entire build.
 * Generates version numbers based on git tags (see below), which are passed the compiler as preprocessor macros.